SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

 where $\underline{\mathbb{C}}^{n+1}$ is a skyscrapper sheaf at $0\in D$.
 Indeed, Fredholm regularity of $D_u$ means that $H^1(\matheu{E}_u)=0$ and so, by appealing to the long exact sequence in sheaf cohomology, we get the short exact sequence in (\ref{regularity ses}).

-Looking at the sequence (\ref{sheaf ses}), observe that the map $\phi_*$ restricts to a sheaf isomorphism on the open disc $D\backslash 0$.
+Looking at the sequence (\ref{sheaf ses}), observe that the map $\phi_*$ restricts to a sheaf isomorphism on the punctured disc $D\backslash 0$.
 It means that both kernel and cokernel are supported at $0$.
-Because of the identity principle for solutions of $D_u(\xi)=0$, we can already deduce that $\phi_*$ is indeed injective.
+Because of the identity principle for solutions of the Cauchy-Riemann equations: